Getting Around The Yucatan

 By Ferry

 A 40-minute ferry ride is the only way to get to Cozumel from Playa del Carmen.
-Two ferry companies, Ultramar and Winjet, offer passenger-only services to and from the island for $8-13 one way and $17-$25 round trip.
+Two ferry companies, Ultramar and Winjet, offer passenger-only services to and from the island for $14.80 to $16.50 one way and $30.80 to $33 round trip.
 You can catch the ferry from the Playa Del Carmen ferry terminal located three blocks away from Juarez and 5th Avenue’s ADO bus station, where buses from Cancun arrive.

-IMPORTANT: The two ferry companies often operate on different days and sometimes their websites are inaccurate.
+IMPORTANT: The two ferry companies operate everyday of the week.
+Keep in mind that the accuracy of their posted routes may change due certain factors.
 For this reason, we suggest you do not book your ferry ticket in advance, and instead buy your ticket when you arrive at the ferry terminal.
 You may have to wait in line, but it’s better than having an unusable ticket.

 For hotel recommendations for every budget, check out our Cozumel Hotel Guide